Redmond O'Hanlon (outlaw): Outlaw

-Tory Hunters
+Tory hunters

 According to Stephen Dunford, "Tory hunting was then a popular pastime and many adventurers eagerly joined in the chase...
 It was a lucrative business and in June 1676 alone seven known outlaws had been killed.
-Two of the most notorious Tory-hunting families in the country were the Cootes of Cootehill and the Johnstons of the Fews, planters infamous for their cruelty and ruthlessness in tracking down and murdering priests.
-Tradition has it that on one occasion the Johnstons tracked Redmond as far as the shore of Carlingford Lough.
+Two of the most notorious Tory-hunting families in the country were the Cootes of Cootehill and the Johnstons of the Fews, planters infamous for their cruelty and ruthlessness in tracking down and murdering priests."

+Dunford continues, "Tradition has it that on one occasion the Johnstons tracked Redmond as far as the shore of Carlingford Lough.
 With the pursuers at his heels, the outlaw was left with no option but to swim the estuary.
 He was spotted entering the water by the hunters, they unleashed a ferocious hound and the massive animal plunged into the water in pursuit.
 The dog caught up with Redmond and a fierce struggle ensued, man against beast, with the outlaw proving victorious: he drowned the dog and escaped."

 Also according to Dunford, "He was nothing if not resourceful.
 Legend has it that when the need arose Redmond was known to reverse his horse's shoes to confuse his pursuers.
 There are accounts of him and his gang using reversible jackets ...
 When turned inside out they became the red coats of the army, and were used on many occasions to outwit the authorities and unsuspecting travellers."